pierrepicaud/einstein/README.md

 ---------

 Link to [apk](./build/app/outputs/flutter-apk/app-release.apk)
+Test successful for: Samsung Galaxy A8, Realme x5, Honor 8 lite, and Smart Pixel 4 API 30

 ## About einstein
 It's basically a minimalist Twitter with Tinder like cards intead of the tweets